Cape Town, Namibia, Okavango & Victoria Falls

 Accommodation at origin and destination outside of tour dates

-Lunches, drinks and some dinners (details on request)
+Lunches, drinks and dinners

 Reserve and sightseeing entry fees